anhln/anhln/README.md

 ## ANHLN - Passionate Data Sicence, Web Developer, Frontend Trainer
-- 👀 I’m interested in data science, frontend
+- 👀 I’m interested in data science, blockchain technology
 - 🌱 I’m a full-stack developer, backend with Python Django and Frontend is Vuejs
 - 💞️ I’m looking to collaborate on all
 - 📫 How to reach me ...